cherise-codes/cheriseholmes/README.md

 - fix positioning of sidebar icon on writing page
 - allow users to click anywhere to close sidebar on writing page
 - make sidebar on writing page a little transparent
+- move header and footer code to one file